 Filing for divorce on your own can be a very stressful process.
 Divorce is life-changing and often requires both parties to make major adjustments to their financial and living situations.
-When under stress and forced to navigate a complex court system, people can become depressed and act irrational.
-Sometimes divorce planning and a simple checklist is all that is needed to keep a person focused and on track.
-We have created a pre-filing California divorce checklist for individuals contemplating filing for divorce.
-If you have made the decision to file for divorce, A People’s Choice can help you navigate the legal complexities of the court system while you are getting your life back in order.
+However, sometimes planning with resources like a California divorce checklist is all it takes to keep a person focused and on track.

-Develop a Divorce Separation PlanOnce you determine that you would like to file for divorce, develop a separation plan.
-Make a plan as to where you will live, what your monthly income will be and your monthly expenses.
-The spouse that remains in the family home may be on the hook for covering all expenses (mortgage, utilities, upkeep).
+Develop a Divorce Separation PlanOnce you’ve decided to file for divorce, develop a separation plan.
+The plan should outline details like where you will live, your monthly income, and your monthly expenses.
 Include court filing costs and related divorce expenses in your budget.

 Stay Single and Avoid Getting Into a New RelationshipRemain single until your divorce is final.
 If you start cohabiting with a new significant other during your divorce, the amount of alimony or child support you receive may be reduced.
-It is best to remain single until your divorce is finalized.
+Therefore, we recommend that you remain single until your divorce is finalized.

 Seek Counseling, if Necessary

 A divorce can cause emotional anguish among couples and their children.
-Seek counseling for your family to help deal with the divorce.
-Reach out to a support group to discuss the emotions you feel during and post-divorce.
+Seek counseling for your family or reach out to a support group to discuss the emotions you feel during and post-divorce.

 Contact A People’s Choice for Help With Your Divorce